Angela Rayner: House tax controversy

-In August 2025 it was reported that Rayner had removed her name from the deeds of her constituency residence in Ashton-under-Lyne weeks before purchasing an £800,000 seafront flat in Hove in May 2025, reportedly reducing her stamp duty liability on the purchase by £40,000.
-However for Council Tax purposes the Ashton-under-Lyne home continued to be her primary residence.
+In August 2025, it was reported that Rayner had removed her name from the deeds of her constituency residence in Ashton-under-Lyne weeks before purchasing an £800,000 seafront flat in Hove in May 2025, reportedly reducing her stamp duty liability on the purchase by £40,000.
+However, for Council Tax purposes the Ashton-under-Lyne home continued to be her primary residence.
 The Telegraph alleged that Rayner had used NHS compensation money from a trust set up to care for her disabled son to purchase her Hove apartment, having sold her 25 per cent share of the house in Ashton-under-Lyne to his trust for £162,500 in January 2025.
 Following the report, Conservative Party chairman Kevin Hollinrake wrote to the prime minister's independent adviser on ministerial standards requesting an investigation into whether Rayner had breached the Ministerial Code.

 On 3 September, Rayner said she had relied on legal advice that standard stamp duty was due on her Hove flat, but later counsel advised that the trust arrangement for her son meant the higher rate applied; she said she referred herself to the ministerial standards adviser, contacted HMRC to pay any tax owed, and denied attempting to dodge tax.
 Graffiti was subsequently sprayed on Rayner's Hove flat and surrounding surfaces, including the phrases "Tax Evader Rayner" and "Rayner tax avoidance".
 The conveyancing firm who handled the purchase of Rayner's flat in Hove, Verrico & Associates, stated that they did not give Rayner tax or trust advice, and that they always direct their clients to accountants or tax experts for such matters.
-On 5 September 2025 Rayner announced that she was resigning from her ministerial position, as the deputy prime minister and as leader of the party following the prime minister's ethics adviser, Laurie Magnus, finding that she had breached the ministerial code in relation to her failure to pay the correct amount of tax on one of her properties.
+On 5 September 2025, Rayner announced that she was resigning from her ministerial position, as the deputy prime minister and as deputy leader of the party following the prime minister's ethics adviser, Laurie Magnus, finding that she had breached the ministerial code in relation to her failure to pay the correct amount of tax on one of her properties.

+On 14 May 2026, Rayner was cleared of all wrongdoing by HMRC, having settled the unpaid tax, negating any penalties.
+Talking to ITV News, Rayner welcomed the HMRC's findings and accepted that she breached ministerial code by not seeking further professional tax advice.